casskoev/water-instrument-dashboard/docs/COLLABORATORS.md

 ## Reading the colors and flags

-Three colors carry the data semantics across every chart and pill:
+Three colors carry the data semantics across every chart and page:

 - **Green** is the correct conception (the "Most Correct Conception").
 - **Blue** is a prominent alternate conception.
 - **Gray** is an alternate conception that students chose, but not at a rate that crosses the prominence threshold.

-The red triangle (▲) and the red "Items with prominent ACs" stat at the top of each page are a separate dimension: they flag items where at least one alternate conception is prominent.
+The red triangle (▲) and the red "Questions with prominent alternate conceptions" stat at the topof each page are a separate dimension: they flag items where at least one alternate conception is prominent.
 A flagged item has at least one blue bar in its chart.

 In the expander, each conception is labeled with its role: